Practice Schedule | Scores | Media

-In 2010, the Gaels finished the season 13-2 winning the Nevada 4A state championship by beating McQueen with a score of 40-0.
-Bishop Gorman finished the year ranked in the top 35 nationally in 3 polls (#25 Maxpreps Excellent 25, #27 Rivals High, & #33 ESPN Rise).
-The Gaels produced five scholarship football players in 2010 and Coach Sanchez was named the Sunset Southwest Coach of the Year.
+In 2010 the Gaels finished the season 13-2 winning the Nevada 4A state championship by beating McQueen by a score of 40-0.
+Gorman finished the year ranked #25 Maxpreps and outscored opponents by a combined score of 692-101.
+The Gaels produced 5 scholarship football players in 2010 and Coach was named the Sunset Southwest Coach of the Year.

-In his first year at the helm in 2009, the Gaels went a perfect 15-0 on their way to the state title with a 62-21 victory over Del Sol.
+In Coach's first year at the helm in 2009 the Gaels went a perfect 15-0 on their way to the state title with a 62-21 victory over Del Sol.
 The Gaels scored an unprecedented 798 points in 2009 to lead the nation in points scored.
 Gorman also finished ranked #25 nationally by Prep Nation.
-From the 2009 team eight players signed football scholarships.
-Coach Sanchez was also a Max Preps National Coach of the Year finalist.
+From the 2009 team 8 players signed football scholarships.

-A 1992 graduate of Granada High School in Livermore, California, Coach Sanchez was a standout Wide Receiver and Defensive Back earning All East Bay (WR & DB), All Nor Cal (WR & DB), and All State (WR) Honors.
+A 1992 graduate of Granada High School in Livermore CA, Coach Sanchez was a standout Wide Receiver and Defensive Back earning All East Bay (WR & DB), All Nor Cal (WR & DB), and All State (WR) Honors.
 Coach Sanchez’s jersey, number 81, was retired upon his graduation from Granada.
-After high school, he went on to become an All American Wide Receiver at Laney Community College helping them to a Lions Bowl victory in 1993.
-He received a scholarship to play with the New Mexico State University Aggies and earned a starting spot in 1995 catching 42 balls in his senior season.
+After high school, he went on to become an All American wide receiver at Laney Community College helping them to a Lions Bowl victory in 1993.
+In 1994 Tony received a football scholarship to New Mexico State University Aggies and earned a starting spot in 1995 catching 42 balls in his senior season.

-Born on January 25, 1974, Coach Sanchez earned a bachelor’s degree in family and consumer science from New Mexico State in 1998 and a master's degree in special education from New Mexico State in 2003.
-He and his wife, Tessie, have two children: daughter Alyssa and son Jason.
+Sanchez, born on January 25, 1974, earned a bachelor degree in family and consumer science from New Mexico State in 1998 and a Master's in special education from New Mexico State in 2003.
+He and his wife, Tessie, have two children: daughter Alyssa, and son Jason.